Similarity of Quotient Hilbert modules in the Cowen-Douglas Class

 \newsection{Concluding remarks}

-A number of questions and directions remain to be explored, including the similarity problems for the Dirichlet module.
+A number of questions and directions remain to be explored, including the similarity problem for the Dirichlet module (however, see \cite{HK}).
 We point out that the notion of the Cowen-Douglas atom does not cover the Dirichlet module (see \cite{St}).

 Some of the results of this paper can be generalized in the several variables set up.
-However, one of the key ideas to achieve results of full length is partly related to the corona problem in several variables (see \cite{TW}).
+However, one of the key ideas to achieve results of full strength is closely related to the corona problem in several variables (see \cite{TW}).

-Another interesting question relates the quasi-affinity of Cowen-Douglas Hilbert modules.
+Another interesting question relates the quasi-affinity of the Cowen-Douglas Hilbert modules.
 For the Hardy space, quasi-affinity to a submodule of a Hardy module is as same as the Hardy module it self.
-It is not known under what additional condition on the frame, that module will be quasi-affine to the Cowen-Douglas atom of finite multiplicity.
+It is not known under what additional condition on the frame, that module will be quasi-affine to a Cowen-Douglas atom of finite multiplicity.